InTaVia/milestone-5/README.md

 - **Workspaces** in the VAS can have several predefined layouts containing up to four visualizations implementing multiple, coordinated views.

 ### Story creation
 The ST creator implements an interactive user interface allowing to generate and slide-based stories.
-The prototype can depict entities and their events on timelines, maps, and networks and provides the otpion to add content elements (i.e., texts, images, videos, quizzes): [https://intavia.acdh-dev.oeaw.ac.at/storycreator](https://intavia.acdh-dev.oeaw.ac.at/storycreator)
+The prototype can depict entities and their events on timelines, maps, and networks and provides the option to add content elements (i.e., texts, images, videos, quizzes): [https://intavia.acdh-dev.oeaw.ac.at/storycreator](https://intavia.acdh-dev.oeaw.ac.at/storycreator)

 - **Stories** are described by meta information including name, subtitle, author, copyright and language when creating new stories.
 - Stories consist of multiple **story slides**, for which different predefined layouts can be selected.
 Each slide is divided into specific areas for either visualizations or content chunks.
 The **slide editor** allows to customize each slide of the story.
-- Three interactive **narrative visualizations** are available for the use within a story slide – timeline, map, and network.
+- Three interactive **narrative visualizations** are available for use within a story slide – timeline, map, and network.
 - Different multi-media **narrative contents** can be added to a slide: text, image, quiz, video, audio, and HTML.

 ### Story viewing